If there was ever a food that brings me (Kris) back to my childhood, it would have to be these amazing rolls.

 Well, we’re here to tell you it’s definitely not!

-Tips for Making the Perfect the Dough
+Tips for Making the Perfect Dough

 Making the rolls that are light, fluffy, and loaded with flavor is honestly easier than you might think.

 EXPERT TIP: We use our stand mixer with both the paddle attachment and the dough hook to make our dough.
-If you don’t have a stand mixer, simply mix together the dough ingredients until a dough just starts to form.
+If you don’t have a stand mixer, simply mix together the dough ingredients until the dough just starts to form.
 Then lightly flour a cool surface and add the dough.
 Use the heel of your hand to kneed to the dough, turning it over on itself repeatedly.
 You’ll need to do this for about 15 to 20 minutes, but you will get a dough that is soft and ready to rise.

 NOTE: You can make the dough the night before, too.
 If so, cover with plastic wrap and place in the fridge for up to 12 hours.